 In every project we undertake, the focus is on the creative process and on creating a high quality end product, while emphasizing the therapeutic and rehabilitative effects of the work that we do.

 You can watch highlights of our work below or right here.

-  ESC Productions is ESC’s new social enterprise which provides film-making services from inception of an idea through to completion.
+ESC Productions is ESC’s social enterprise which provides film-making services from inception of an idea through to completion.
+It has a wider remit than our core work.
 You can read all about it here.

 NI Mental Health Arts & Film Festival

-  AND we are spearheading NI’s FIRST mental health arts & film festival.
-We launch this October and you can get involved here.
+We spearheaded NI’s FIRST mental health arts & film festival.
+The follow up festival is happening this October and you can get involved here.